 The Patricia Tretick Young Artist Competition provides an annual opportunity for talented young musicians to compete for cash prizes and a performance opportunity.
 Students prepare for months in advance and convene on the campus of Ball State University to perform in front of a panel of expert judges.
-The competition is open only to Indiana residents in grades 3-12.
-There are three divisions, each with its own prize: Elementary Division (grades 3-5), Junior Division (grades 6-8), and Senior Division (grades 9-12).
+The competition is open only to Indiana residents in grades 3-12 and undergraduate students enrolled in a college/university in Indiana.
+There are four divisions, each with its own cash prize and a performance opportunity: Elementary Division (grades 3-5), Ladonna Dingledine Junior Division (grades 6-8), Steve Dingledine Senior Division (grades 9-12), and Collegiate Division (undergraduate students at an Indiana college/university).

 Winner: Katherine Bai (piano)